NOSAuto/test-world/README.md

 Water is clearing up

 Day 6
-Add plant life to water now that pH has stablized
+Add plant life to water now that pH has stablized.
+Added cat tails